SHAHUL-HAMEED-S2001/Python-Programs/Basic Programming/README.md

 # Python Programs Topics

-1. Python Program Hello World
+1. Python Program to Print Hello World
 2. Python Program to Check Whether a Given Number is Even or Odd using Recursion
 3. Python Program to Print All Odd Numbers in a Range
 4. Python Program to Check if a Number is a Palindrome
 5. Python Program to Reverse a Number
+6. Python Program to Print All Integers that Aren’t Divisible by Either 2 or 3